First Steps for Pregnancy Management Planning

 - Patients should bring their home medications to the hospital in the original medication bottles (hospitals may not have extended-release formulations, for example).

 - Postpartum tapering plan (determined several weeks before delivery and given to the patient and the obstetrician – waiting until after delivery is not practical and risks toxicity in some cases).
-See Anti-seizure Medication Tapering Schedule Tool.
+See Anti-Seizure Medication Tapering Schedule Tool.

-Women with Epilepsy can Deliver Vaginally
+Women with Epilepsy Should Deliver Vaginally

 Epilepsy alone is not an indication for a C-section.
-Vaginal deliveries account for two-thirds of deliveries in the United States, and unless there are obstetric indications for a C-section, pregnant patients with epilepsy can deliver vaginally.
+Vaginal deliveries account for two-thirds of deliveries in the United States, and unless there are obstetric indications for a C-section, pregnant patients with epilepsy should deliver vaginally.

 Postpartum Care Plan